openeuler-mirror/community/sig/sig-Kubernetes/sig-template.md

 # openEuler Kubernetes SIG
 English | [简体中文](./sig-template_cn.md)

-Kubernetes SIG is committed to focusing on the cloud native ecology with Kubernetes as its core.
+Kubernetes SIG is committed to focusing on the cloud native ecosystem around Kubernetes.
 Through [KubeSphere](https://github.com/kubesphere/kubesphere), it can seamlessly bridge the cloud native ecosystem tools with openEuler, and reduces the installation and learning curve of Kubernetes, in order to enable openEuler users to quickly set up a container platform.

 KubeSphere is an open source container platform built on Kubernetes, help users to set up a cloud native stack, and provides the wizard web console.
 It has passed CNCF Kubernetes conformance test and Taishan 200 compatibility test.